 Have you ever found yourself doing something that you felt was totally out of character?
-Perhaps you got into an argument and suddenly physically attacked someone, much to your surprise.
+Perhaps you got into an argument and suddenly physically attacked someone, much to your surprise and horror.
 Or you felt a surge of an intense emotion such as jealousy or rage that seemed alien, like it wasn’t coming from you.
 It was as if someone or something else had taken over your body and mind and you were no longer in control.

 Hello, meet your shadow.